 - One of our biggest challenges was normalizing the students to school after the covid pandemic.
 This presented challenges for our students academically, socially/emotionally, and behaviorally.
 Our teachers have done an amazing job working with students as groups and individually to help work through many of these issues. - Space for all of our students and staff is becoming more and more challenging.
 We had to put up temporary walls in our old Children's House room to accommodate Special Education teachers. - To help improve reading and math MCA scores, we enrolled in Americorps.
-We were able to find a full time reading Americorps volunteer for K-3 and a part-time math Americorps volunteer for 4 6 grade.
+We were able to find a part-time math Americorps volunteer for 4 6 grade.
 This has made a positive impact on our student's academic scores.